Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Methodology

 \end{itemize}

 This bound demonstrates that the error on the target domain is influenced not only by the model’s performance on the source domain but also by the divergence between the source and target distributions.

-On the other hand, the unnatural shift causing a prediction error can be described as the deviation introduced by malfunctioning model parameters, rather than by inherent differences in data distributions.
-This type of shift disrupts the expected behavior of the model and leads to additional prediction error.
+Thus, the overall error of the corrupted model can be described as: